 What can I do with 3 or 4 rocky bighorn sheep points?

-Residents are in a similar situation and, will have better odds in this point range, but no chance at a maximum point permit.
+Residents here are in a similar situation as the zero point level.
+You will have better odds in this point range, but still no chance at a maximum point permit.
 Pick units with a greater number of tags to maximize your chance of drawing.

 What can I expect with 9 or 10 rocky bighorn sheep points points?

-Residents, according to the 2015 draw odds, you won’t have much luck of drawing a tag until you get up to about 17 bonus points.
-There are 68 people still in the pool that also have that many points (or more points than that).
-With 13 bonus point permits available annually you can see how long it will potentially take to work through that many applicants.
+If you're a resident, you won’t have much luck of drawing a tag until you get up to about 18 bonus points.
+There are 122 residents still in the pool that also have that 18 plus many points (or more points than that).
+With a limited amount of permits available annually you can see how long it will potentially take to work through that many applicants.
 Yet, once again, you can’t draw if you don’t apply.
 Carefully review your point total, draw odds, and permit trends before making your choice.

 Utah's desert bighorn sheep breakdown

-Desert bighorns inhabit the slick rock canyon areas of southern Utah.
-Significant populations occur across the Colorado Plateau, including the San Rafael Swell and throughout the Colorado River and its many tributaries.
+Significant populations of desert bighorns occur across the Colorado Plateau including the San Rafael Swell and throughout the Colorado River and its many tributaries.
 Utah has been very proactive with transplanting sheep, establishing new populations and bolstering existing herds.
 A significant amount of desert bighorns have been moved from Nevada to the Kaiparowits (East, Escalante, West) units in recent years.